 For the writer, this means as we share our story, we also prepare to relinquish control: when we pass the story on, the next writer steers the plot down any path they choose, which may or may not please the earlier contributors.
 As Claire King points out, it’s possible to end up with a story that a sole contributor would not have written, or wanted to see published, in its final form.

-Does it matter?
+Well, yes, but does it matter?
 Does the richness of many voices compensate for any plot glitches or seams in collaborative stories?
 Or is the collaboration something to be celebrated for its own sake?

 To me, while the stories may not be polished, they are vibrant, they do reflect the warmth of belonging, and for the occasional hell of it, it feels good to relinquish a bit of control.
+Just for a moment.

 My thanks to Michelle Elvy for setting this up, for the enjoyment, for the publication… for all of it, really.